MEET OUR PEOPLE

 Ben also was a shareholder of Pure Beverages between 2009 and 2012, before selling out of both companies and heading solely into the wine sector.

-GARRY GREEN - GONDWANA WINES
+GARY GREEN - MOUNT YENGO WINES

-Garry Green is a Kamilaroi /Gidabil man and has old-fashioned values of decency, integrity and honesty when it comes to business.
+Gary Green is a Kamilaroi /Gidabil man and has old-fashioned values of decency, integrity and honesty when it comes to business.
 As a proud Aboriginal he is conscious of setting an example to both Indigenous and non Indigenous Australians - helping blend the cultural differences into successful business and social relationships.
-Garry grew up in Northern New South Wales and is a country boy at heart.
+Gary grew up in Northern New South Wales and is a country boy at heart.
 He has a diverse background, having worked in the construction industry and then the New South Wales Government in natural resource management.

-GARRY GREEN SENIOR - GONDWANA WINES
+GARY GREEN SENIOR - MOUNT YENGO WINES

-Garry’s work with non-Aboriginal people in the public and private sectors has enabled him to establish successful enterprises and manage his affairs in the wider business community, specifically in the security industry.
-Garry successfully established and ran his own security operations between 1994 and 2001, securing key contracts for Chubb Security.
+Gary’s work with non-Aboriginal people in the public and private sectors has enabled him to establish successful enterprises and manage his affairs in the wider business community, specifically in the security industry.
+Gary successfully established and ran his own security operations between 1994 and 2001, securing key contracts for Chubb Security.
 Prior to 1994, Garry was deeply involved with the reconstruction of the NSW Aboriginal Lands Council and he is a former Chairperson of the Tharawal Local Aboriginal Land Council.
 This has enabled him to address many social and cultural issues and political agendas pertinent to Aboriginal people, working with local communities and individuals, with Ministers at the Federal and State level, and representing the Aboriginal people of NSW in the international arena in Geneva.